rtek1000/DDS-915-DIY/README.md

 ### Software

-- The Arduino sketch takes up almost all of the ATmega328's capacity.
+- The Arduino sketch takes up almost all of the ATmega328's capacity

 - PID type temperature control is used